flatsurf/sage-flatsurf/doc/install.rst

 environment at a time.

 Once you installed mambaforge, open a new command line terminal.
 The ``mamba`` command should now be available.
-The ``base`` environment is already activate, it contains the mamba package manager.
+The ``base`` environment is already active, it contains the mamba package manager.
 (If your terminal always prints ``(base)`` and you find that annoying, run ``conda config --set auto_activate_base false`` to get rid of that prompt.)